| |

 completely restored, and very little internal

-evidence survives of its Catholic liturgical
+evidence survives of its medieval liturgical

 life.
 Aldeburgh's Catholic priests today minister